norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 ![name your repo](/repo_name.png)
 :monocle_face: leave the defaults as they are.
 You need mutability to retag `latest`.
 Repeat for each of your services.
 {{< box info >}}
-You _shouldn't_ need to worry about docker hub rate limits, because our `buildspec.yml` preloads your existing image
+You _shouldn't_ need to worry about docker hub rate limits, because our `buildspec.yml` preloads your existing image as part of the pre-build, so CodeBuild will only pull from docker hub the first time you build.
+If this does become an issue for some reason (you start getting failed builds because of dockerhub limits for images like `niginx` and `python`
 {{< /box >}}

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM4MjE5MTgxMywxNzA0NDM3MjI3LDI4MD
+eyJoaXN0b3J5IjpbLTE0NDA1MjM5MSwxNzA0NDM3MjI3LDI4MD
 AzNzk1NSwtMTM3MTYxNzU1NCwtMTU1NTc1MzA5MiwtMTE0NTY3
 NjgzLDE1OTcyODc3ODMsMjAwNzYwODg0MywtODUwMTkxMDE5XX
 0=